pdm-project/pdm/docs/docs/usage/scripts.md

 Note how we use [TOML's syntax](https://github.com/toml-lang/toml) to define a composite dictionary.

+!!! note "About environment variable substitution"
+    Variables in script specifications can be substituted in all script types.
+In `cmd` scripts, only `${VAR}` syntax is supported on all platforms, however in `shell` scripts, the syntax is platform-dependent.
+For example, Windows cmd uses `%VAR%` while bash uses `$VAR`.

 !!! note
     Environment variables specified on a composite task level will override those defined by called tasks.